My Photo

 If everything in your folder ever seems totally out of order, go to "View > Arrange Icons By > Name."

 One last thing: BACK UP YOUR DATA!
 This is SUCH an important part of the organizational process.
 Computers crash.
 Or get stolen!
 Hard drives fail.
 Back up on a regular basis, and don't use just one back-up source.
-I use an External Hard Drive, and DVR disks.
-(To burn to DVRs, you have to have a DVR burner on your computer.
-CD drives can't write to DVRs.
-DVRs are great because they hold about 7x the data that a CD will!)
+I use a second internal hard drive, plus an external hard drive.
+(Gotta keep my bases covered!)

 Good information, Jen!
 Those that use Photoshop Elements 3 Organizer to tag their elements and things might be interested in downloading a free tags file I have up on my website -- it saves the work of creating the tags & sub-tags and things.
 The link is here: http://members.networld.com/christina